 A: Accidents happen.
 That’s why we need insurance.
 Though you may not intentionally injure someone in your home, or you don’t plan on causing damage to a neighbour’s property, there is always a possibility that you could.
 For instance, if you accidentally leave the kitchen tap on and it overflows into your neighbors’ apartment, you could be found liable for that damage and required to pay for repairs, medical bills related to the accident, as well as defense costs if they bring a suit against you.
-Having third party liability insurance will protect you from accidents which could cause damage or injury to another’s property and end your relationship with them if you can’t afford to rectify the damage out of pocket, and also protect you in case of injuries to, or claims by guests and invitees.
+Having third-party liability insurance will protect you from accidents which could cause damage or injury to another’s property and end your relationship with them if you can’t afford to rectify the damage out of pocket.
+Tenant insurance also protects you in case of injuries to, or claims by, guests visiting your unit.

 Q: WHAT HAPPENS IF I CANNOT TEMPORARILY LIVE IN MY HOME?

 A: Your landlord isn’t responsible for paying your living expenses if you can’t continue to live in your home while an insurance claim is being settled or repairs are being made.
-This includes cases of fire, theft, vandalism, etc. A commonly missed advantage of tenants insurance is that, like home insurance, your insurance provider will help to cover your living expenses while repairs are being made in the case of an accident, (i.e. fire).
-This will ease the financial burden to you while the claims process progresses and repairs are being made.
+This includes cases of fire, theft, vandalism, etc. A commonly overlooked advantage of tenant insurance is that, like with home insurance, your provider will help to cover your living expenses while repairs are being made.
+This will ease the financial burden to you while the claims process progresses, and while repairs are being made.